Size: 470mm x 380mm

 Scientific Name: Loxodonta africana

-This drawing of a family of elephants was inspired by an old, sepia faded, tatty black and white photograph.
-Thirty years ago I was given the photograph but sadly its history: where it was taken and by whom, is unknown.
+This drawing of a family of elephants was inspired by an old, sepia tatty and faded photograph.
+Thirty years ago I was given this old photograph but sadly its history: where it was taken and by whom, is unknown.
 As the image was in such poor condition it remained at the bottom of a drawer until 2001.

 Having always wished to portray a family group of elephants and in need of reference material - my thoughts returned to the photograph.

 The contrast of elephants against the darkness of the forest and the tall leafy trees reaching up into the sky, captured my imagination.
-I decided to use the trees as a frame for my artwork and to portray the image using pencil.
+I decided to use the trees as a frame for my artwork and to portray the image using graphite, on sepia-coloured paper.

 Elephant family units vary but normally number about a dozen animals; ranging in age from the matriarch herself down to newborn calves.
 Elephants can live 70 - 80 years and as the elephants in this portrait were photographed so many years ago it is more than likely that many of the older members in this group are no longer alive.